 Assessment - Our higher education accreditor, elected government officials and educational associations have all pointed to the value of students engaging in service learning opportunities.
 We aim to not only provide increased opportunities for students, but better quality opportunities than exist now to help students realize the importance of their classroom learning to real-life application and the practical experiences they have and the connections they make to academic learning.
-It is difficult to measure the impact of civic engagement and service learning in a quantitative fashion, but we will learn important anecdotal information about student experiences which will guide our decisions about how to develop this program and to expand opportunities for more student engagement and better quality engagement.
+It is difficult to measure the important anecdotal information about student experiences which will guide our decisions about how to develop this program and to expand opportunities for more student engagement and better quality engagement.